 Twenty-eighth meeting, 11 - 14 June, 2019

-The PAGE 2019 meeting will be held at the Stockholm Waterfront Congress Centre, Stockholm, Sweden.
+The PAGE 2019 meeting was held at the Stockholm Waterfront Congress Centre, Stockholm, Sweden.

 Conference location and dates

 The PAGE meeting takes place in an informal atmosphere with vivid scientific discussion.
-PAGE 2019 will be held at the Stockholm Waterfront Congress Centre (2 minutes walk from Stockholm Central train station, 20 minutes by train from Stockholm (Arlanda) airport).
-The meeting starts with a welcome reception at the Stockholm Waterfront Congress Centre on Tuesday evening 11 June.
-The scientific programme will start on Wednesday morning 12 June and will end at noon on Friday 14 June.
+PAGE 2019 was held at the Stockholm Waterfront Congress Centre (2 minutes walk from Stockholm Central train station, 20 minutes by train from Stockholm (Arlanda) airport).
+The meeting started with a welcome reception at the Stockholm Waterfront Congress Centre on Tuesday evening 11 June.
+The scientific programme started on Wednesday morning 12 June and ended at noon on Friday 14 June.
 Participants are encouraged to attend all conference days and present their work in the form of an oral presentation or poster.